-With both methods, enter current password for the system root user account, provide the new password and re-enter the password in the Confirm Password field and save.
+With both methods, enter the current password for the system root user account, and provide the new password.
+Use the password reveal iconto check you have typed the password correctly, then press save.

 Note: From VideoEdge Administrator, the Security Audit page Linux User Settings section displays the Operating System accounts and when the passwords were last changed and whether they are still using the default password.